Can Your Unique Features Make You More Appealing Over Time?

 - Participants tended to agree on who was vital/attractive and popular, especially upon first meeting them.

 - Participants generally disagreed on who would make a satisfying and respectful relationship partner.
 In other words, participants found unique and different features appealing when considering someone for a relationship.
 These unique features became more important over time too.

-3) Everyone also has their unique tastes and preferences - Each person also looks for something a bit unique and different to satisfy them, especially in longer-term relationships.
-So, you don't have to be a "cookie cutter" Barbie or Ken doll, with matching bland personality.
+3. Everyone also has their unique tastes and preferences.
+Each person also looks for something a bit unique and different to satisfy them, especially in longer-term relationships.
+So, you don't have to be a "cookie-cutter" Barbie or Ken doll, with a matching bland personality.
 In fact, having different personality traits, hobbies, and values may make you uniquely appealing to someone else for a relationship partner.
 Furthermore, these unique features may become more attractive over time, as others get to know the real you a bit better.
-Therefore, while there are a few universally attractive characteristics that are important, for the long-run it is important to "do you" and be a distinctive person.
-Then, let others get to know you too!
+Therefore, while there are a few universally attractive characteristics that are important, for the long run it is important to "do you" and be a distinctive person.
+Then, let others get to know you too.

 These results also roughly mirror my discussion in the last article about the difference between "liking" and "desiring" (see here).
-More specifically, there seems to be more universally appealing characteristics that individuals find physically/sexually desirable, especially in the short-term.
+More specifically, there seem to be more universally appealing characteristics that individuals find physically/sexually desirable, especially in the short term.
 In contrast, each person has more individual, distinctive features that they like in a longer-term relationship partner.

 © 2014 by Jeremy S. Nicholson, M.A., M.S.W., Ph.D.
 All rights reserved.

 Eastwick, P.W., & Hunt, L.L.
 (2014).
 Relational mate value: Consensus and uniqueness in romantic evaluations.
 Journal of Personality and Social Psychology, 106, 728-751.